-Today we’ll take a look at the best sites to download old PC games for free.
-These will include (abandonware) DOS games, but also newer releases that are thrown to the masses by publishers in a good mood.
+Today we’ll take a look at four of the best sites to download old PC games for free.

 Abandonia is an index of abandonware, “dedicated to classic DOS games”.
 Abandonware titles are games (or software) with expired copyright, or games which are no longer supported by the publisher.

 The site was founded in 1999, when the concept of abandonware was merely two years old.
-After a few inactive years, it was and has continued to blossom, with new ‘abandoned’ games added nearly every day.
-At the time of writing, the Abandonia database hosts 1,063 downloadable games and counts a total of more than 100.000 members.
+After a few inactive years, it blossomed and has continued to grow, with new ‘abandoned’ games added nearly every day.
+At the time of writing, the Abandonia database hosts 1,177 downloadable games and counts a total of more than 100,000 members.

 Most games get a thorough review, screenshots, an editor rating as well as a user rating.
-You can browse and download old pc games by name, year, rating and category.
-As the game’s focused on DOS games, you won’t find any of the ‘newer’ abandonware games here, but the vast DOS archive should satisfy most of your gaming needs — at least for a while.
+You can browse and download old PC games by name, year, rating and category.
+As the site is focused on DOS games, you won’t find any of the ‘newer’ abandonware games here, but the vast DOS archive should satisfy most of your gaming needs — at least for a while.

 Another site that takes on a wider array of (also non-DOS) games is Remain In Play.
 This site refuses to take in abandonware and games that were free from the start.
 They only focus on commercial games that were deliberately released as freeware.

 Even though site navigation is not optimal, they host plenty of great games – both new and old.
-If your search is superfluous, you might want to consider their ‘top 10 games’ in the sidebar, for it is the only way of sorting titles by rating.
+If you don’t want to search, you might want to consider their ‘top 10 games’ in the sidebar.
+It is the only way of sorting titles by rating.
 Otherwise, you can search their database by name, data (type), genre, or OS.